kan-bayashi/ParallelWaveGAN/README.md

 ![](https://user-images.githubusercontent.com/22779813/68100080-58bbc500-ff09-11e9-9945-c835186fd7c2.png)

 If you want to accelerate the training, you can try distributed multi-gpu training based on apex.
-First, you need to install apex. please follow the instruction of the apex https://github.com/NVIDIA/apex.
+First, you need to install apex. please follow the instruction (https://github.com/NVIDIA/apex).
 After the installation, you can try distributed multi-gpu training via following command:

 ```bash